DataDog/integrations-extras/anecdote/README.md

 ### Configuration

-- Go to the Datadog website and log into your account.
+1. **Go to the Anecdote integration**
-- Find and select the Anecdote integration.
+   - Visit the Anecdote integration page on the Datadog website.

+2. **Click Install to install the integration**
+   - On the Anecdote integration page, click the "Install" button to begin the installation process.

+3. **Click Connect [Accounts][1]**
+   - After clicking "Install," you will be prompted to connect your Anecdote account with your Datadog account.
+Click "Connect Accounts" to proceed.

-- Sign into your [Anecdote account][1].
+4. **Sign into your Anecdote account**
+   - You will be redirected to the Anecdote login page.
+Enter your Anecdote account credentials to sign in.

+5. **Navigate to the Integrations section**
-- Navigate to the Integrations section.
+   - Once signed in, navigate to the Integrations section within your Anecdote account.

+6. **Find the Datadog integration**
-- Find the Datadog integration.
+   - In the Integrations section, search for and select the Datadog integration.

+7. **Enter the region where your Datadog Workspace is located**
    - Enter the region where your Datadog Workspace is located.
+This ensures that the integration points to the correct Datadog server.

+8. **Authenticate your Datadog account with the integration**
-You are then redirected to the Datadog website where you need to authenticate your Datadog account with the integration.
+   - You will be redirected to the Datadog website to authenticate your Datadog account.
+Log in with your Datadog credentials.

+9. **Install the Anecdote application within Datadog**
-- After logging in, install the Anecdote application within Datadog.
+   - After logging into Datadog, install the Anecdote application within the Datadog environment.
 This adds "Anecdote: Bug Reports" to your list of Dashboards in Datadog.

+10. **Verify the integration**
+    - Return to Anecdote and verify that the integration is successfully connected.
+You should see a confirmation message or the status of the integration.

+11. **Start using the integration**
+    - Once the integration is verified, you can start using Anecdote to send bug reports directly to Datadog and monitor them in your Datadog Dashboards.

 ### Validation